javiorfo/go-microservice-lib/README.md

 # passcualito (Work in progress)
-Simple Password Manager for Linux
+Dumb Password Manager for Linux